Walt Disney World Trivia

 6. How much were admission prices when Disney World first opened?

-Answer: Adult admission prices were just $3.50 when the park first opened to the public in the early 1970s.
+Answer: a admission prices were just $3.50 when the park first opened to the public in the early 1970s.

 7. Who are “Imagineers”?